-This budget includes the funding for programs, functions, and activities of the Division of Systems Architecture and Operations, Information Technology (IT) Security, Quality Assurance, Software Testing, and the Telecommunications Unit of the Division of Field Operations.
+This budget includes the funding for programs, functions, and activities of the Department of Infrastructure and Operations, Information Assurance and Risk Management, Quality Assurance and Software Testing.
 Staff collaborates with stakeholders to meet the technology needs of MCPS staff and students, to support an effective instructional program, and to provide quality products and services to its customers-students, teachers, administrators, parents, and staff.
 The functions and activities align with the MCPS Strategic Plan, Our Call to Action: Pursuit of Excellence, Goal 2: Provide and Effective Instructional Program, and Goal 5: Provide High-quality Business Services that are Essential to the Educational Success of Students.
 Staff supports instruction and student learning by designing, developing, delivering, supporting, and evaluating technology solutions for schools and offices.